-

 Work Placement

-In Year Three of the programme students have the option to participate in targeted work or research-based internships (January–August), study abroad, or enrol in further study at NUI Galway.
+In Year Three of the programme students have the option to participate in targeted work or research-based internships (January–August), study abroad, or enrol in further study at University of Galway.

 A dedicated member of staff coordinates and places every student within their selected sector and tailors their training and experience.
 Students will also undertake the module “Career Development and Readiness“, to prepare them for their future careers.
 There is considerable evidence that participating in professional work placements improves student performance in final year.